paglobal/augmented-tabflow/README.md

 - make session trees and other dialog trees react to the necessary app state changes -
 - fix slight color change issue on tree item text hover
-- fix possible issue where icon buttons don't show up when the `TreeItemIcon` is hovered over
 - use `updateComplete` instead of `setTimeout` for waiting for components to change their state
 - always aggregate all `Ungrouped` tab group data after importing or exporting (apply functions from above)
 - check `migrateAndDedupe` function